 Cons: Thick cushions and padding are not very breathable so not ideal for warm climates; Fabric is somewhat coarse; Canopy requires finagling to adjust (par for the course for car seats, but this one’s especially bad); Heavy; Belt install is complicated, so for urban families who are Uber-ing or taxing a lot (or otherwise planning to use seat without its base) this seat is not recommended.

-Maxi-Cosi is a popular car seat brand in Europe and increasingly so in the U.S., too, largely thanks to its being lightweight and coming in so many color options.
+Maxi-Cosi is a popular car seat brand in Europe and increasingly in the U.S., largely thanks to its being lightweight and coming in so many color options.
 Hot pink, anyone?

 Pros: Lightweight; Fun color options; Infant insert for babies under 6 lbs; Base has three recline positions; Base has anti-rebound bar which is not found on most rear-facing-only seats; Air protect “AP” side impact protection feature; Moisture-wicking fabric makes it a good choice for warmer climates; Can remove seat pads without re-threading harness